 3 What are the optimum digital communication systems and configurations available to support national and international two-way and common-view time transfer applications between timing centres?

+4 What are the optimum methods for improving the time synchronization accuracy of time transfer in digital communication networks with different time delays in the transmitting and receiving directions?

 further decides

-1 that the results of the above studies should be included in (a) Recommendation(s);
+1 that the results of the above studies should be included in (a) Recommendation(s) and/or Report(s);

-2 that the above studies should be completed by 2011.
+2 that the above studies should be completed by 2015.

+Category: S2

 Annex 5